darren-wrigley/arggis_scanner_cdgc/README.md

 - some fields have aliases- since fields do not have a description, will store it there for now
   - example in Air_Quality_Index_Layers_WFL1

-- urls - need to figure out how to store them as clickable in the description

 ## How to run